Hi, I'm Anna!

 To add to the ones I’d experienced myself, I also saw people saying they didn't have the time or the space to paint, or that they couldn't seem to enjoy painting because they feared getting less-than-perfect results; sometimes so much so that they didn't even allow themselves to start.
 Or they did start and they then got frustrated and disappointed with their skill level.

-So now I get to help other people (you?) find their own way back to painting, to Their creativity and to themselves.
+So now I get to help other people (you?) find their own way back to painting, to their creativity and to themselves.

 If I did it, so can you.